omoponfhir/OMOP-on-FHIR-Student-Demo/README.md

 # OMOP-on-FHIR DEMO

-For help with this demo, please reach out to Elizabeth.Shivers@gtri.gatech.edu.
+If you are a student working with the Georgia Tech CS6440 course, for help with this demo please reach out to Elizabeth.Shivers@gtri.gatech.edu.
+If you are with another university or would like general OMOP on FHIR information, please email info@omoponfhir.com.

 *!
 Warning: The `/resources` folder contains in progress work to streamline loading Synthea transaction bundles.
 It is not currently functional and should be disregarded. !*